nauman-tintash/ARKitObjectPlacementDemo/README.md

 Implement the ObjectModelNode class to handle the loading of models and textures for a model.

 In order to load the model, just load the .obj file.
 That would load the mesh and also apply the respective materials from the .mtl file.
-Afterwards, simply parse the modelinfo.json file to extract extra features like metalness and roughness and apply those to respective submeshes using the `MDLMaterial.setTextureProperties` function.
+Afterwards, simply parse the modelinfo.json file to extract extra features like metalness and roughness and apply those to respective submeshes using the `SCNMaterial` class.

+### Add Lights to the scene
+- Implement the insert spot light function as done in the demo to add a spot light to the scene if you want.
+- With PBR it is recommended to add environment maps instead of spot light.
+In order to do that, set the contents of environment map to an image and disable the spotlight.

 ## Useful Resources